 New transfer students who have been recognized for their academic performance through membership in the Phi Theta Kappa Honorary Society receive an award of $5000.
 This scholarship replaces the Transfer and Transfer Excellence Scholarships.
 Recipients must maintain a 3.0 grade average for automatic renewal.
 The Phi Theta Kappa Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.

 This scholarship is awarded to first-time freshmen during the review of their admission applications.
 Initial eligibility criteria may vary from one year to the next as determined by the Office of Undergraduate Admissions.
 Renewal is automatic with a 3.0 grade point average.
 The Presidential Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.
 This is an eight semester award.

 These $4,000 annual awards recognize academically-talented students who reside in selected states outside of Illinois.
 Awards are made to first-time freshmen who have a minimum high school grade point average of 2.8.
 These tuition-only awards require full-time attendance (12 or more hours each semester).
 Renewal is contingent on maintaining a 2.5 cumulative Bradley grade point average.

 This scholarship is automatically awarded to new transfer students who have earned a minimum of 24 transferable semester hours and 3.0/4.0 GPA from an accredited college or university.
 Automatic renewal requires a 2.5 grade point average.
 The Transfer Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.

-New transfer students who have earned a minimum of 45 transferable semester hours and 3.5 / 4.0 GPA from an accredited college or university will be automatically awarded a $5000 scholarship.
-This scholarship replaces the Transfer and Phi Theta Kappa Scholarships.
+New transfer students who have earned a minimum of 45 transferable semester hours and 3.5 /4.0 GPA from an accredited college or university automatically are awarded this scholarship.
 Automatic renewal requires a 3.0 grade point average.
 The Transfer Excellence Scholarship requires full-time attendance (12 or more hours per semester) and can be applied toward tuition only.